 Some people should check before eating grapefruit regularly.
 This includes anyone taking a medicine with a grapefruit warning, anyone on multiple prescriptions, and anyone with a history of serious medication side effects.
 People with kidney disease, transplant medications, heart rhythm medicines, or complex cardiovascular care should be especially cautious.

 Pregnancy, gastroparesis, eating disorders, and frequent hypoglycemia also deserve individualized nutrition guidance.
 Gastroparesis means delayed stomach emptying, which can make glucose timing less predictable.
-In these situations, a registered dietitian or diabetes clinician can help adapt fruit choices without making the meal plan too restrictive.
+In these situations, a registered dietitian or diabetes clinician can help adapt fruit choices without creating unnecessary food fear.

 Ask for help promptly if you have repeated low glucose, repeated high glucose, fainting, confusion, severe vomiting, signs of dehydration, or symptoms that feel unusual after a medication change.
 Seek urgent care for severe hypoglycemia, chest pain, trouble breathing, or swelling of the lips, tongue, or throat.